waldnzwrld/yarns-loom/yarns/MANUAL.md

 - Configured via the `▽O (OSCILLATOR MENU)`
 - `OM (OSCILLATOR MODE)` switches the oscillator between `OFF`, `DRONE`, and `ENVELOPED`
 - `OS (OSCILLATOR SHAPE)` sets the waveform
+  - Murmuring buzz
+  - FM sine
+  - Folded sine
+  - Folded triangle
+  - CZ low-pass
+  - CZ peaking
+  - Hard-synced sine
+  - Pulse
+  - CS80 saw
   - Sharktooth
-  - CS80 saw
-  - Pulse
-  - Folded triangle
-  - Folded sine
-  - FM sine
-  - Murmuring buzz
   - White noise
-- Each wave shape has a timbral parameter modulated by an LFO
+- Each wave shape has a timbral parameter with extensive internal modulation
-  - The modulating LFO is the quadrature of the vibrato LFO
   - `TI (TIMBRE INITIAL)` sets initial timbre
-  - `TM (TIMBRE MOD)` sets the bipolar depth of timbre modulation by the LFO
+  - `TL (TIMBRE LFO MOD)` sets the depth of timbre modulation by the voice's bipolar LFO
+  - `TE (TIMBRE ENV MOD)` sets the initial bipolar depth of modulation of timbre by envelope
+  - `TV (TIMBRE VEL MOD)` sets the bipolar modulation by velocity of the envelope modulation of timbre (e.g. velocity can polarize the timbre envelope)

-### ADSR envelopes, modulated by velocity
+### Amplitude dynamics: ADSR envelopes (with velocity modulation) and tremolo
-- Configured via the `▽📉 (ENVELOPE MENU)`
+- Configured via the `▽A (AMPLITUDE MENU)`
+- ADSR envelope with velocity modulation
-- Controls voice amplitude when the `OSCILLATOR MODE` is `ENVELOPED`
+  - Envelope controls voice amplitude when the `OSCILLATOR MODE` is `ENVELOPED`
-- Available as an assignable CV output (`ENVELOPE`) in all layouts
+  - Envelope is available as an assignable CV output (`ENVELOPE`) in all layouts
-- The envelope's amplitude and its sensitivity to velocity are set by `GAIN INIT` and `GAIN MOD`
+  - Peak attack amplitude can be velocity-scaled via `PV (PEAK MOD VEL)`
+    - Positive values = damp on low velocity, negative values = damp on high velocity
   - The envelope's segments and their sensitivity to velocity are set by `ATTACK TIME INIT`, `ATTACK TIME MOD`, etc.
-  - Segment times range from 0.375 ms (3 ticks) to 3 seconds
+    - Segment times range from 1 ms (2 ticks) to 5 seconds
+- Tremolo can be applied to envelope and oscillator
+  - Tremolo uses the same LFO frequency as vibrato
+  - `TR (TREMOLO DEPTH)` sets the amount of tremolo
+  - `TS (TREMOLO SHAPE)` applies a waveshaper to the LFO (triangle, down saw, up saw, square)

 # Sequencer